How to Check References

 - Is there anything else I should take into consideration before hiring them?

-Depending on the responsibilities of your job, you may want to go a little further and run a background check.
-According to a 2012 survey for Human Resources Management, 69 percent of organizations say they conduct criminal background checks on all job candidates.
+Depending on the responsibilities of your job, you may want to go a little further and run a background check In fact, most employers run one.
+According to a recent survey, 96 percent of organizations run an employment background screening.
 Laws on what you can and cannot check vary by state, so it’s best to consult with your attorney before performing a criminal record search or requesting a credit report.
 At the very least, you must get the applicant’s permission in writing.